Alishan, Chiayi: History

+In 1989, soon after the 1987 lifting of martial law in Taiwan and taking advantage of a new-found emphasis on human rights, aborigines who had long been offended by their perception of racism in the Wu Feng story protested against its continued presence in history books, and as part of the protest, they demolished statues of Wu Feng "wherever they found them".
+As a result, in March 1989 Wufeng was renamed Alishan Township.

 Geography

 It has a population total of 5,374 and an area of 427.8471 square kilometres.
 It is located at an elevation of 2190 m in the western highlands of Taiwan.

 Climate

 Alishan has a subtropical highland climate (Köppen: Cwb) with extremely wet and mild conditions during the monsoon season when the town receives 3.2 m of rain in five months, and cool and drier conditions during the winter months.
 Temperatures remain relatively constant throughout the year, with only noticeably cooler temperatures during the winter months of December to February of the following year.
 When typhoons hit Taiwan during the wet season, rainfall in highland locations like Alishan can exceed 1 m per day, which is the heaviest rainfall in the Northern Hemisphere and exceeded only in a few oceanic islands of the Southern Hemisphere such as Réunion.

 Administrative divisions

 The township comprises 12 villages: Chashan, Dabang, Fongshan, Laiji, Leye, Lijia, Shanmei, Shihzih, Sianglin, Sinmei, Jhongshan and Jhongjheng.